cado-security/product-help/docs/cado-response/discovery-import/import/data-types/memory.md

 ![Process Info](/img/proccess-info.png)

 Information on network connections is recorded in network.json, open files in open_files.json, and open files are collected in the collected_files folder.

-## File and Log Carving
-Any file that is imported with the extension ".mem" will be processed using our open-source tool [RipRaw](https://github.com/cado-security/rip_raw) for file and log carving.